Murkantilism/LoL_API_Research/README.md

 The code in this repository is a bird's nest.
 Even looking through the commit history of this README will give a glimpse at the rapidly changing requirements of this research project.
 Because of how often the requirements of the project changed, it was difficult to write a proper piece of software.
 8 months ago, had I known this, I might have been able to architect a better code base.
 But alas, each time the requirements changed (a total of 5-6 times) I ended up writing a slew of new scripts and deprecating several old ones.
 Thus is the tale of a 2nd semester senior with few hours to spare each week.

 To those looking to use this repository, I wish you the best of luck.
 It's not amazingly well documented nor organized, and likely riddled with dozens of bugs.
-One day I hope to go through and clean out this repo, maybe even rewriting everything into a single usable tool.
-For now, this is best used an an example, but attempting to use these scripts yourself may be fruitless.
+One day I hope to go through and clean out this repo, maybe even rewrite everything into a single usable tool.
+For now, this is best used as an example; attempting to use these scripts yourself may be fruitless.

 ## Overview
 We gathered a large data set of summoner and match history data via [RiotWatcher (a Python wrapper)](https://github.com/pseudonym117/Riot-Watcher) and Riot's developer API.